SumaiyaTarannumNoor/Modeling-and-Simulation/Definitions for Quiz1.md

 ---
 Set theory provides the basic language and structure, while probability theory builds on it to measure uncertainty and chance.

+# Bertrand Paradox

+## Definition

+The **Bertrand Paradox** is a famous problem in probability theory that shows how the probability of an event can depend on the method used to define randomness.
+Specifically, the paradox arises when calculating the probability that a random chord in a circle is longer than the side of an equilateral triangle inscribed in that circle.
+The paradox demonstrates that "random" can have different meanings, leading to different answers depending on how randomness is defined.

+## Example

+Suppose you want to find the probability that a randomly chosen chord in a circle is longer than the side of an inscribed equilateral triangle.

+Depending on how you define "random chord," you can get different probabilities:

+- **Method 1:** Fix one endpoint of the chord and choose the other endpoint uniformly at random on the circle.
+  Probability = 1/3

+- **Method 2:** Choose a random point inside the circle and draw a chord with that point as its midpoint.
+  Probability = 1/2

+- **Method 3:** Choose a random radius, then pick a random point on that radius and draw the chord perpendicular to the radius at that point.
+  Probability = 1/4

+Each method is valid, but leads to a different answer.
+This is the essence of the Bertrand Paradox: the outcome depends on the definition of randomness.

+---
+**Summary:**
+The Bertrand Paradox highlights the importance of specifying how randomness is defined in probability problems, as different interpretations can yield different probabilities.